Jeff-Russ/ror-guides/rails-database.md

 	</form>

-When the user hits submit, a POST request is sent to the `/teachers` URL, not `/teachers/create`.
-If you look at `$ rake routes`, you'll see that that when `/teachers` gets a POST request, the `teachers#create` action is triggered.
+When the user hits submit, a `POST` request is sent to the `/teachers` URL, not `/teachers/create`.
+If you look at `$ rake routes`, you'll see that that when `/teachers` gets a `POST` request, the `teachers#create` action is triggered.
 There are in fact many listings of the `/teachers` URL: Rail will know which action to call based on the HTTP VERB received.

-After Rails get's the POST from the form submission, the values entered into the input fields will be available in the `TeachersController`'s `create` method via the params hash with the following keys:
+After Rails GET's the POST from the form submission, the values entered into the input fields will be available in the `TeachersController`'s `create` method via the params hash with the following keys:

 > `params[:first_name]` and `params[:first_name]`